Stewed Okra & Tomatoes with Chicken Sausage

 single serving of stewed okra and tomatoes with rice

 I really have a love for okra so all of the flavorful additions to this dish are like what JJ on Goodtimes would call “dynooomite”.
-The fire-roasted crushed tomatoes (paid link) along with the roasted chicken sausage make the perfect team.
+The fire-roasted crushed tomatoes along with the roasted chicken sausage make the perfect team.

 I hope you give my twist on stewed okra and tomatoes a try.
 And if you are looking for a great Sunday dinner idea this recipe will certainly do the job!